Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 var secondSide = firstSide < 0 ?
 1 : -1;
 ```

-This helps a bit, but still leads to behavior which is somewhat erratic:
+This helps a bit, but still leads to behavior which is somewhat erratic (i.e. it can take a long time before a mass of water finds its stable, settled position):

 <div src="/iframes/cellular4/index-bf.html"
 	class="toggle" scrolling="no" frameborder="0" width="660" height="460"></div>

 # Improving the Simulation

-How do we continue to improve the simulation to make this behave a bit better.
-Basically, we'd like to solve two issues with our water.
+How do we continue to improve the simulation to make this behave a bit better?

+Basically, we'd like to solve the following issues for our water.
 First, we'd like it to flow downwards where possible as quick as possible.
 Second, once it has reached a stable state, we'd like to avoid some pixels from erratically moving left and right forever.
+Third, we also want a row of water to be neatly filled up when possible, without in-between gaps.

 For the first problem, we could for instance consider higher-than-Moore rank neighborhoods, e.g. have water flow downwards move than one pixel away if there's no solid blocking the path.
+This is what Noita and the code we found does.
 This could be done with a simple line ray check using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).
+Alternatively, we could also go for a more full-on particle-simulation where we give each pixel a velocity vector.
+If we ensure this to be below the unit vector in size, pixels can still spread around in all directions but cannot mvoe past walls.

 The second problem could be avoided by checking if there is an empty spot available in the row under the pixel the pixel could eventually end up at.
 This is an extensive check though, and if resort to implementing this, we'd actually not be far away from implementing realistic pressure.

-However, we can also solve this by means of a simpler heuristic.
-We can assign assign each pixel a velocity vector which in this case is bounded to point to the right or left only.
+However, we can also improve our situation by means of a simpler heuristic.
+That is, let's assign assign each pixel a velocity vector as mentioned above, but let us bound it to point to the right or left only.
 When we do a move check, we prefer trying going in the same direction first for each pixel.
 When we bump into something at the same height of us, we wait one world update iteration before checking the moves again but already change the velocity to point to the other side:

 ```javascript
 for (var move of checkMoves) {